Getting the right Concealed Weapons License:

 know what our current reciprocity situation is, let’s talk about the Enhanced

 Idaho Concealed Weapons License (ECWL).
-The ECWL law has been passed and goes into effect July 1, 2013.
-To get the ECWL you will have to take a
+The ECWL law went into effect July 1, 2013.
+To get the ECWL you will have to take an 8

-a legal portion which tells you about the CWL laws use of deadly force, and a
+parts: a legal portion which tells you about the CWL laws and use of deadly

 year prior of applying for your ECWL.
 The